 1.3 billion people depend on healthy animals for their livelihoods and yet access to animal health services is poor or non-existent in many areas.
-These services often fail to reach 'the last mile' (communities that rely on animals for their subsistence).
+These services often fail to reach 'the last mile' (communities in remote areas).
 To millions of smallholders and pastoralists the loss of a donkey, cow or chickens is devastating, a crisis that destroys their livelihoods and shatters resilience.